Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Perception}

-Human visual attention and cognition provide a lot of information on how humans experience virtual spaces; however, the research in these fields does not directly answer the question of how humans perceive these spaces.
-Considering perception engineering and its combining aspect of engineering and human physiology~\cite{VR_Book_Lavalle:2020}, many researchers have focused on the perception aspect of VR using eye movements as an important source of information.
-While some of the findings on human perception overlap with the findings on cognition and visual attention, it is important to address the findings individually and tackle the issues altogether to design more immersive and usable virtual spaces.
+Human visual attention and cognition provide a lot of information on how humans experience virtual spaces; however, the research in these fields does not directly answer how humans perceive them.
+Combining engineering and human physiology, researchers have also focused on the perception of VR, utilizing eye movements.
+While some findings on human perception overlap with those on cognition and visual attention, it is essential to address these findings individually and tackle the issues collectively to design immersive and usable virtual spaces.
 In this section of the paper, we provide a detailed overview of the research that examines human perception of VR using eye tracking.

-Depth perception is a well-studied topic when human perception is considered in the VR domain.
-For instance, Katzakis et al.~\cite{3dpoint_acc_in_the_fovea_and_periphery_with_help_of_ET_IVR_TVGC21} investigated human depth perception during a 3D painting task in both foveal and peripheral regions.
-The study's findings revealed that the accuracy of the task was dependent on the location of the target rather than the starting point, and highly accurate 3D painting tasks can be accomplished in virtual spaces when targets are within arm-reachable range.
-Nonetheless, it was observed that overestimation of depth occurred in all cases, but it was more significant in the cases starting from the periphery and terminating in the foveal region.
-In another work, Arefin et al.~\cite{arefin2022estimating} revealed the relationship of perceptual depth level with eye vergence angle and interpupillary distance in VR.
-The authors stated that changes in perceptual depth could be inferred by using these features.
+Depth perception is a well-studied topic for human perception in VR.
+For instance, \cite{3dpoint_acc_in_the_fovea_and_periphery_with_help_of_ET_IVR_TVGC21} investigated human depth perception during a 3D painting task in foveal and peripheral regions, revealing that task accuracy depended on the target's location rather than the starting point.
+Highly accurate 3D painting tasks can be accomplished in virtual spaces when targets are arm-reachable.
+Nonetheless, the authors observed that overestimation of depth, and this overestimation was more significant in the cases starting from the periphery and terminating in the foveal region.
+Furthermore, \cite{arefin2022estimating} revealed the relationship between perceptual depth level and eye vergence angle and interpupillary distance in VR, stating that these features could reveal changes in perceptual depth.